AdityaBavadekar/Messenger/PrivacyPolicy.md

 ### Exporting & deleting your information

-You can export a copy of content in your Messenger Account if you want to back it up or use it with a service outside of Messenger.
+You can export a copy of content in your Wave Messenger Account if you want to back it up or use it with a service outside of Wave Messenger.

 To delete or request account information : please send us and email to email address provided in contact us section.